JohnnyD5/version_control_with_github/1_navigating_commit_history.md

 ## Using `git log` and `git diff`
 As a reminder, running `git log` will show a list of the recent commits with information about them, including commit IDs.
 Running `git diff` followed by two commit IDs will compare the two versions of the code in those commits.
+# 7. Git Errors and Warnings Solution
+## Should not be doing an octopus
+Octopus is a strategy Git uses to combine many different versions of code together.
+This message can appear if you try to use this strategy in an inappropriate situation.

+## You are in 'detached HEAD' state
+HEAD is what Git calls the commit you are currently on.
+You can “detach” the HEAD by switching to a previous commit, which we’ll see in the next video.
+Despite what it sounds like, it’s actually not a bad thing to detach the HEAD.
+Git just warns you so that you’ll realize you’re doing it.

+## Panic! (the 'impossible' happened)
+This is a real error message, but it’s not output by Git.
+Instead it’s output by GHC, the compiler for a programming language called Haskell.
+It’s reserved for particularly surprising errors!

+**Takeaway** We hope these errors and warnings amused you as much as they amused us!
+Now that you know what kind of errors Git can throw, you’re ready to start checking out previous versions of files with Caroline.